-WartimeNI seeks to record the rich history of Northern Ireland during World War Two.
-Established in 2014 after a trip to Normandy, the site details stories large and small from the time.
+WartimeNI seeks to record the rich history of Northern Ireland during the Second World War.
+Established in 2014 after a trip to Normandy, France, the site details stories large and small from the time.
 There is also an extensive database of people and places remembering their roles.

-World War Two was a huge historical event and yet the part played by Northern Ireland is often forgotten.
-Find out about WartimeNI, from stories you will know, from the Battle of the Atlantic to the Belfast Blitz.
+The Second World War was a huge historical event and yet the part played by Northern Ireland is often forgotten.
+Here, you can find out about wartime Northern Ireland, from stories you will know, like the Battle of the Atlantic to the Belfast Blitz.
 Alongside these events, people got on with their lives as best they could.

 Everyday stories in extraordinary times

-This site features tales from the daily life of those who served, fought and died during the war.
+This site features tales from the daily life of those who served, fought, and died during the Second World War.
 You’ll find stories from Air Raid Wardens, nurses, farmers, and housewives.
 As the witnesses of this era pass on, developers destroy any still-standing physical remnants.
 WartimeNI aims to preserve this important part of Northern Ireland’s history for future generations.

-Our hope is that you learn more about the country during 1939-1945.
+Our hope is that you learn more about the country from 1939-1945.
 This is our way of remembering.

 About the Author

-At high-school, Scott studied GCSE and A-Level history.
+At high-school, Scott studied G.C.S.E. and A-Level history.
 The former permitted the study of the rise of the Third Reich.
-On moving to Belfast to attend university, he learned more about the role played by NI in WWII.
+On moving to Belfast to attend Queen’s University, he learned more about the role played by Northern Ireland throughout the Second World War.